jsl6ul/docker_apps/docs/README.md

 Pre-configured ansible roles for applications running in Docker containers.

-This collection assumes that you use `jsl6ul.docker_rootless_mode` to setup the host and the account to run docker in rootless mode.
+This collection assumes that you use `jsl6ul.docker_rootless_mode` to setup the host and the `docker_rootless_user` account to run docker in rootless mode.

 # Traefik certificate